 Just a Nod

 Recreating the toughness of the police fort is one thing that Steel Panthers was able to get right.
-Recreating the board game experience may not have been realistic, given the difference in scale.
+Recreating the board game experience using this engine may is probably not a realistic goal, given the difference in scale.
 The turn length is roughly 2-3 times and the map board at least double* when going from Steel Panthers to Arab Israeli Wars.
 It may have been feasible to, for example, model only the first half of the original scenario: A reduced unit count would have to take the police fort within the first half-hour or so, eliminating much of the reinforcements and the withdrawal condition.
 However, that’s not what was done.

 A quick glance at the Steel Panther‘s scenario map indicates that, unlike the Divided Ground version, this was not an attempt to faithfully reproduce the Arab Israeli Wars map layout.
 More likely, it was based on the actual layout of the town and the surrounding terrain and roads.